AnupamKumar-1/skymeetAI/README.md

 For detailed module docs, refer to sub-directories or original READMEs.

 ## License
 This project is for educational/research purposes.
 Respect dataset licenses and ethical guidelines.
-No explicit license.

 MIT License